meatcar/one-percent/README.md

 - It's just a User Agent filter, so spoofing a User Agent gets you in.
 I consider that a high enough bar.

-  An interesting exercise would be to write some JS to filter access from the clientside.
+  An interesting exercise would be to write some JS to filter access from the client-side.
 The JS would need to be executable down to IE5.5.

 - Security of server and users is paramount, as we are letting browsers that we outdated for a reason to hit the site.